Computer Stuff

 Click both “Reconnect at-sign-in” and “Connect using different credentials”

-Enter in your BIDMC user credentials: ITS\username and your BIDMC password
+Enter in your BIDMC user credentials: BILH\username and your BIDMC password

 On my computer at least you have to also click on “Remember my Credentials”